Kunnop/Tiff-Thermal-Viewer/README.md

 # Thermal Image Viewer

 ## Overview
-This image has been converted to TIFF from RJPG of a DJI drone.
+For image that has been converted to TIFF from RJPG of a DJI drone.
 **Thermal Image Viewer** is a Python application that allows users to visualize **thermal TIFF images**.
 The application provides real-time temperature readings at selected pixels, enables **zooming and panning**, and includes adjustable **color maps** and **temperature scaling**.
 The program also extracts **GPS position** from image metadata using `ExifTool`.

 ## Features